neishm/fstd2nc/README.md

 python -m fstd2nc [options] <infile> <outfile>

 optional arguments:
-  --minimal-metadata    Don't include FSTD record attributes and other
+  --version             show program's version number and exit --minimal-metadata    Don't include FSTD record attributes and other
                         internal information in the output file.
+  --ignore-typvar       Tells the converter to ignore the typvar when deciding
+                        if two records are part of the same field.
+Default is to split the variable on different typvars.
   --ignore-etiket       Tells the converter to ignore the etiket when deciding
                         if two records are part of the same field.
 Default is to split the variable on different etikets.
   --vars VAR1,VAR2,...
-Comma-seperated list of variables to convert.
+Comma-separated list of variables to convert.
 By
                         default, all variables are converted.
   --fill-value FILL_VALUE
                         The fill value to use for masked (missing) data.
 Gets